Monday, May 25, 2026

 • 50ms

-printed prominently on product pages.
+printed on product pages.

 The reality is more complicated.

-✅ Stable Bluetooth connection
+Stable Bluetooth

 Quick Comparison